AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

     .. code-block:: bash

-        python -m pip install replication==0.0.21a15
+        python -m pip install replication==0.1.13

 4. Launch the server with:

     .. code-block:: bash

-        replication.serve
+        replication.server

 .. hint::
     You can also specify a custom **port** (-p), **timeout** (-t), **admin password** (-pwd), **log level (ERROR, WARNING, INFO or DEBUG)** (-l) and **log file** (-lf) with the following optional arguments

     .. code-block:: bash

-        replication.serve -p 5555 -pwd admin -t 1000 -l INFO -lf server.log
+        replication.server -p 5555 -pwd admin -t 5000 -l INFO -lf server.log

-Here, for example, a server is instantiated on port 5555, with password 'admin', a 1 second timeout, and logging enabled.
+Here, for example, a server is instantiated on port 5555, with password 'admin', a 5 second timeout, and logging enabled.

 As soon as the dedicated server is running, you can connect to it from blender by following :ref:`how-to-join`.

 .. hint::
-    Some commands are available to enable an administrator to manage the session.
+    Some server commands are available to enable administrators to manage a multi-user session.
 Check :ref:`dedicated-management` to learn more.

 .. _docker: